Shaneburk3/ChordApp/ReadMe.md

 node tests/selenium/testLogin.test.js
 node tests/selenium/testUpdate.test.js

-- Run all jest tests:
+Run all Selenium tests:
+- cd Chord_App/chordapp
 - npm run test:jest

+## Jest

+npx jest tests/jest/unit/testAge.test.js
+npx jest tests/jest/unit/testPassword.test.js
+npx jest tests/jest/unit/testSQLInject.test.js
+npx jest tests/jest/unit/testXXS.test.js

+Run all jest tests:
+- cd Chord_App/chordapp
+- npm run test:jest

 ## How to use website

-1 - Navigate to register page from the dropdown menu in the nab bar.
-2 - Register a new user.
-Example:
+1 - Register a new user:

-first_name: Name
+- first_name: Name
-last_name: Last name
+- last_name: Last name
-email: email
+- email: email
-password: password (min 8 characters)
+- password: password$ (min 8 characters and a special character)
-Retype password: type password again
+- Retype password: password$
-Date of birth: enter DOB
+- Date of birth: enter DOB
-Accept Terms and Conditions - checkbox
+- Accept Terms and Conditions - checkbox tick

-3 - redirected to blogs page, views blogs or either create, update or delete blogs.
+2 - Edit profile, create, update or delete information.

+- Sign in to users account
+- Click update Information
+- Enter new bio/country/city/age/DOB
+- Submit changes.

+3 - Use chord classifier

+- Navigate to translator page
+- Record an audio, while playing a chord.
+- Audio will be classified to its chord type.

 ## Database

-When actions run, the database is connected to. the Postgresql file will run transactional functionswith connect / BEGIN / COMMIT / ROLLBACK / RELEASE.
-This is to ensure there are no locks on tables when querying the data.
+- When actions run, the database is connected to.
+- The Postgresql models will run transactional functions with connect / BEGIN / COMMIT / ROLLBACK / RELEASE.
+- This is to ensure there are no locks on tables when querying the data.

 ## THANK YOU!